mohamed00736/Yassir_Hacine_TMDB/README.md

 i used fragments instead of activities in the details fragment there is also a landscap mode

-JUST A NOTE : there  mistake in the secon endpoint link provieded in [the test](test.pdf) it should be api.themoviedb.org not** developers.themoviedb.org
+JUST A NOTE : there is mistake in the secon endpoint link provieded in [the test](test.pdf) it should be api.themoviedb.org not** developers.themoviedb.org